huggingface/transformers/docs/source/en/trainer.md

 )
 ```

-Pass `training_args` to the [`Trainer`] along with a model, dataset, something to preprocess the dataset with depending on your data type(tokenizer, feature extractor, image processor), a data collator, and a function to compute the metrics you want to track during training.
+Pass `training_args` to the [`Trainer`] along with a model, dataset, something to preprocess the dataset with (depending on your data type it could be a tokenizer, feature extractor or image processor), a data collator, and a function to compute the metrics you want to track during training.

+Finally, call [`~Trainer.train`] to start training!

 ```py
 from transformers import Trainer